augustawind/restcli/README.rst

 Docker
 ------

 Assuming Docker is installed, **restcli** can run inside a container.
+To build the Docker container, run the following from the project root:

 .. code-block:: console

     $ docker build -t restcli .

-Then run it with:
+Then you can run commands from within the container:

 .. code-block:: console

+    $ docker run -it restcli -c foobar.yaml run foo bar
-    $ docker run -it restcli [OPTIONS] ARGS
+    $ docker run -it restcli --save -c api.yaml -e env.yaml env foo:bar

 License